bennetimo/ghost-backup/README.md

 # ghost-backup

 ghost-backup is a simple, automated, backup (and restore) [Docker] container for a [Ghost] blog.
 It supports Ghost configured with either sqlite or mysql/[mariadb].

+The current version is designed for use with Ghost 4.x.

 ghost-backup can: